officialnoria/SolarSimulator/README.md

 Here, the user can change the integration time and the number of averages.
 Then it can press the CONTINUOUS measurement button, or the SINGLE (1) measurement button.
 In continuous mode, every time the instrument finishes scanning its spectrum, it outputs the data to the graph, in SINGLE mode, it does this only once.

-The OSCURO button must be pressed only when the spectrometer probe is covered, it takes a single measurement and saves it, whenever a new measurement occurs, it's going to substract this dark signal to the measured signal.
+The OSCURO button must be pressed only when the spectrometer probe is covered, it takes a single measurement and saves it; whenever a new measurement occurs, it's going to substract this dark signal to the measured signal.

 In CONTINUOUS mode, every measurement is saved in the program memory, and when the user presses the GUARDAR DATOS button, it gets copied to computer memory, but in single mode, only the latest measurement can be saved to memory.